Northern spotted owl: Diet

-The northern spotted owl diet consists of small mammals (91.5%), other birds (4.3%), insects (4.1%), and other prey (0.1%).
-These prey are most nocturnal (91.9%) or active during the day and night (4.8%), which corresponds to the primarily nocturnal nature of the northern spotted owl.
+The northern spotted owl diet consists of small mammals (91.5%), birds (4.3%), insects (4.1%), and other prey (0.1%).
+These prey are mostly nocturnal (91.9%) or active during the day and night (4.8%), which corresponds to the primarily nocturnal nature of the northern spotted owl.
 The main species consumed by the northern spotted owl are northern flying squirrels (Glaucomys sabrinus), woodrats (Neotoma fuscipes and N. cinerea), red tree voles (Arborimus longicaudus), western red-backed voles (Clethnonomys californicus), deer mice (Peromyscus maniculatus), and gophers (Thomomys spp.).
 Consumption of these small mammals varies by habitat region and proliferation of small nocturnal mammals.
 Recent invasion of barred owls (Strix varia) into the northern spotted owl range has resulted in decreased food availability due to overlap in dietary preferences.

 Behavior

 The northern spotted owl is intolerant of habitat disturbance.
 Each nesting pair needs a large amount of land for hunting and nesting, and will not migrate unless they experience drastic seasonal changes, such as heavy snows, which make hunting difficult.
 Their flight pattern is distinct, involving a series of rapid wingbeats interspersed with gliding flight.
 This technique allows them to glide silently down upon their prey.

+Regarding human contact, the northern spotted owl's behavior has been remarked as "remarkably demeanor".